mydobie/skipMenu/README.md

             <td>headings</td>
             <td>string | false</td>
             <td>`h1, h2, h3, h4, h5, h6, [role=heading]`</td>
             <td>Query string of items to show in the headings section of the menu.
-If no headers are found, that section is not included in the menu.
+If no headers are found, the headings section is not included in the menu.
 If neither the headers or landmark have items, the menu and its button will not be shown.
-Pass an empty string or false if the header section should not be shown.</td>
+Pass an empty string or set to `false` if the header section should not be shown even if there are headings on the page.</td>
         </tr>
         <tr>
             <td>landmarks</td>
             <td>string | false</td>
             <td>`main, [role=main], [role=search], nav, [role=navigation], section, [role=region],  form, aside, [role=complementary], body > header, [role=banner], body > footer, [role=contentinfo]`</td>
             <td>Query string of items to show in the landmarks section of the menu.
-If no landmarks are found, that section is not included in the menu.
+If no landmarks are found, the landmarks section is not included in the menu.
 If neither the headers or landmark have items, the menu and its button will not be shown.
-Pass an empty string or false if the landmarks section should not be shown.</td>
+Pass an empty string or set to `false` if the landmarks section should not be shown even if there are landmarks on the page.</td>
         </tr>
         <tr>
             <td>reloadOnChange</td>
             <td>boolean</td>
             <td>false</td>
             <td>The menu is automatically rebuild anytime the DOM changes.
-This replaces the need to call the update method.</td>
+This replaces the need to call the update method.
+It is recommended that this is set to true unless the page does not change once it is loaded or there are performance problems.
+Note: This will default to `true` in future versions.</td>
        </tr>
         <tr>
             <td>useAccessKey</td>
             <td>boolean</td>
             <td>false</td>
-            <td>If set to true, an accesskey will automatically be added.
-In addition, a tooltip will be shown when the button has focus notifying the users how to use the access key.</td>
+            <td>If set to true, an accesskey will automatically be added allowing users to open the menu at any time with a keyboard command.
+In addition, a tooltip will be shown when the button has focus notifying the users how to use the access key.
+Note that accessible technologies including screen readers can interfere with access keys.  </td>
         </tr>
         <tr>
             <td>accessKey</td>
             <td>number | string</td>
             <td>0</td>
-            <td>If `useAccessKey` is set to true, this will be the accesskey.</td>
+            <td>If `useAccessKey` is set to true, this will be the accesskey.
+While it doesn't prevent conflicts, it is recommended that a number is used as an access key because most assistive technologies don't use number  based access keys.</td>
         </tr>
         <tr>
             <td>ignoreClass</td>